Foreign Universities calling: Indian students most preferred abroad

 Updated On: 03 Jul 2013 03:45 PM IST

-India has become one of the major targets of most of the foreign universities and the number of universities coming for education fairs in the country is on a rise.
-Most of them look forward to a face-to-face interaction with the students as it is the best platform for them to introduce their courses and facilities to them.
+India has become one of the major attractions for most of the foreign universities and the number of universities coming for education fairs in the country is on the rise.
+Most of them look forward to face-to-face interactions with students as it is the best platform for them to introduce their courses and facilities to them.

-When Careers360 talked to the representatives from various foreign universities, we found that there are many factors that make Indian students more desirable abroad.
+When Careers360 talked to representatives from various foreign universities, we found that there were many factors that make Indian students more desirable abroad.

 | ||“We have a good number of Indian students in our college.
 We look forward to get more in the coming years because the competency level is very high in Indian students and they have a keen interest in acquiring knowledge and building up a successful career.” |

 Lisa Thomas, Recruitment and Development Executive, Imperial College London, UK

 One of the major criticisms of Indian education system is that it increases competition among students.
 The system clearly distinguishes the best performers from the average performers and non-performers.

 However, one good aspect is that it improves the competency levels of students and thus they are preferred by the universities abroad for higher education.

 It has been widely accepted and proved that the competency levels of Indian students are much higher as compared to students in the United States and other countries.
 Indian students are considered as the most hardworking and talented as compared to students elsewhere.